monomelodies/ng-tangle/README.md

 full page refresh or an `ng-submit` handler (or some other handler if you're feeling particularly masochistic).

+## Flushing the HTTP cache
+For efficiency `ngTangle` caches all `$http.get` calls for templates using Angular's built-in `$cacheFactory`.
+However, there are many cases where you want to explicitly "flush" this cache (or parts of it).
+For instance when a logged in user has just logged out and menu options need to be hidden.
+For this purpose you can send a custom header called `"tangle-etag"`.

+This header can contain any string, but the important thing is it should represent the "state" of the entire application.
+I.e., for our example of the user logging out you could simply use her user ID (which would be empty or 0 if no longer authenticated).
+You can usually set such a header in a central place in your application.

+Note that the
 ## Todos
 This is just a quick and dirty first version.
 For future development:
 - Make the handler smarter in what it extracts/replaces.
 It now just loops